- About AADMD

 NTG's New Efforts to Develop a Training Curriculum on Dementia and Intellectual Disabilities and Establish Program Standards for Dementia-Related Services

 The NTG has created a new Group T - for training - and has organized several work groups to help us create a standardized education and training curriculum on dementia and intellectual disabilities.
-Our new Group T is working toward helping address the provision in the 2013 Update of the National Plan to Address Alzheimer’s Disease which calls for the "Development of a curriculum on Alzheimer's disease for primary care practitioners so that providers have the necessary skills to provide high-quality dementia care".
-The NTG’s goal is to have the working group address this aspect with respect to environments that serve adults with intellectual and developmental disabilities.
-The working group has begun its work and held a development meeting in Ft.
-Lauderdale, Florida, on July 30-31.
-A second development meeting is scheduled for April 29/30 in Philadelphia, Pennsylvania.
-The goal of the Group is have a copy of the curriculum ready for field-testing by the NTG's conference in Princeton, New Jersey on June 16-18, 2014.
+Our new Group T is working toward helping address the provision in the 2013 Update of the National Plan to Address Alzheimer's Disease which calls for the "Development of a curriculum on Alzheimer's disease for primary care practitioners so that providers have the necessary skills to provide high-quality dementia care".
+The NTG's goal is to have the working group address this aspect with respect to environments that serve adults with intellectual and developmental disabilities.
+The working group began its work and held a development meeting in Ft.
+Lauderdale, Florida, on July 30-31, 2013 and a second development meeting on April 30/May 1 in Philadelphia, Pennsylvania.
+The general outline of the curriculum will be presented at AAMDM/ NTG's conference in Princeton, New Jersey on June 16, 2014.
+The curriculum will be field-tested over the summer of 2014 and is scheduled to be available in late fall of 2014.
+For progress reports and updates, contact either Dr. Kathie Bishop or Ms. Kathryn Pears (emails below).

 In addition, the RRTC on Developmental Disabilities and Health at the University of Illinois at Chicago has partnered with the AADMD to provide support to the implementation of training and education in areas of health, which will correspond with the use of the NTG's new national curriculum.